 A template app is linked to a selection app using an on-demand app navigation link.
 The app navigation link includes properties that control the number of records queried when the on-demand app is loaded with data.
 The load script of the template app contains data binding expressions that specify which field data from the selection app is used to formulate the queries issued when loading data into the on-demand app.

-To learn more about how to bind values using INLINE load statements, see Binding expressions in on-demand template apps.
+Other prefixes for more specialized data binding are available.
+To learn more about tailoring for special cases and optimizing load statements, see Binding expressions in on-demand template apps.